masneyb/shotwell-site-generator/README.md

 organizing the media again there, which is time consuming.
 Once the media is published, any metadata changes that are made in Shotwell will not be shown on that third-party site.

-This program exports a static mobile-friendly HTML site of a Shotwell library and makes the media available through different views: all media over time, all events over time, year view, nested tag view, and advanced search.
-Composite thumbnails of the events, years, and tags are generated using [Imagemagick](https://imagemagick.org/index.php) with the highest-rated media used as the input images.
+This program exports a mobile-friendly HTML site of a Shotwell library.
 The generated site is fully self contained and does not require Internet access or any third-party resources for the long-term preservation of the library.
-With the exception of the search page, the use of Javascript on the generated site is minimized as well for the long-term preservation of the library.
+With the exception of the search page, the use of Javascript on the generated site is minimized for the long-term preservation of the library.

+The search page provides a rich, single-page user experience that allows browsing your library through various predefined views: all media over time, all events over time, year view, nested tag view.
+Additionally you can search your library 24 different fields.

 The search page also allows you setting up a browser in kiosk mode on a small single board computer like a Raspberry Pi and use it as a photo frame as described on the [PHOTOFRAME.md](PHOTOFRAME.md) page.

-I make the static-generated website available on my local LAN via my home server so that other members of my family can view my Shotwell library on their devices.

 ## Usage